PhilipMay/smart-prom-next/README.md

 The more detailed description can be found in the EXIT STATUS chapter of the [smartctl man pages](https://www.smartmontools.org/browser/trunk/smartmontools/smartctl.8.in) pages.

+### `smart_prom_smart_status_failed`

+The SMART health status of the device.
+A value of 0 indicates a healthy state.
+A value of 1 means that the device has not passed the health check and there is a problem.

 ## Licensing

 Copyright (c) 2022 Philip May